rlister/cadvisor-autoscaling/README.md

 ## Docker

-Comes with A `Dockerfile`.
+Comes with a `Dockerfile`.
 Build your own, or pull from hub.

 ```
 docker run -d -e CADVISOR_AUTOSCALING_MATCH='^foo-' -p 3000:3000 rlister/cadvisor-autoscaling